JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [x] data driven dungeon monsters and items
   - [x] items
   - [x] monsters
+- [x] magic map
+  - [x] rename RevealDungeonCheatEvent etc to RevealDungeonEvent and have it work in cheat mode vs magic item mode.
+It magic item mode, map only revealed to one player
 - [x] weapons
   - [x] 3 sword types spawned randomly (as item types).
 From data file
   - [x] grab feature.
 Replaces exiting weapon rather then adding to inventory.
 Display in HUD to right of health bar (for now)